panoptesDev/Safecoin/docs/src/wallet-guide/apps.md

 ## Coin98

-[Coin98](https://coin98.app/) is an app available for iOS and Android and can be used to send and receive SAFE tokens.
+[Coin98](https://coin98.app/) is an app available for iOS and Android and can be used to send and receive PANO tokens.

 _Note: Coin98 does not support stake accounts or staking operations_